mihaimazareanu/trainchess/README.md

 ## Functionality

 The app displays a regular chessboard.
-However, if you add in the URL /chessboard?start=e4 (for example), E4 will have a yellow writting and all the squares around the start position matching a knight move (either 2 squares horizontally and 1 square vertically or 1 square horizontally and 2 squares vertically) will have white text.
+However, if you add in the URL /chessboard?start=e4 (for example), E4 will have a yellow writing and all the squares around the start position matching a knight move (either 2 squares horizontally and 1 square vertically or 1 square horizontally and 2 squares vertically) will have white text.